sweharris/aws-cli-centrify/README.md

 suite.
 The one we're interested in, here, is the cloud user portal.
 In this we can configure single sign on connectivity to third party applications, e.g. using your AD kerberos ticket.
-Typically this uses an IDentity Prodiver (IDP) function, and may return a SAML assertion that is then passed to the application.
+Typically this uses an IDentity Provider (IDP) function, and may return a SAML assertion that is then passed to the application.

 One such application is the [AWS Console](https://community.centrify.com/t5/TechBlog/How-To-Integrate-AWS-Console-with-Centrify-Identity-Service-SAML/ba-p/28296).